Modifications & Relocations

 Free Attorney Consultation

 As with any decision relating to divorce or your children, it is wise to consult an experienced divorce lawyer before making any final decisions.
-To consult with Andrew M. Wolfenson, Esq., P.C., our seasoned child custody lawyers in Cedar Knolls, contact us to make an appointment.
+To consult with Wolfenson & Ashkenazi, P.C., our seasoned child custody lawyers in Cedar Knolls, contact us to make an appointment.
 Your initial meeting with a lawyer is free.